ccqpein/supervisor-rs/README.md

 Start server side application.
 After compiled, run `supervisor-rs-server /tmp/server.yml` in shell, you can change server config yaml file to wherever you want.
 If no config path given, supervisor will going to find `server.yml` in `/tmp`.

-After server application start, if `mode` is not **quiet**, then all **application yaml files under loadpath of server config** will be ran by application.
+After server application start, if `mode` is **full**, then all **application yaml files under loadpath of server config** will be ran by application.
 So, that's means every yaml files in there should be legal application config file, or server cannot start.

-Server side's default mode is quiet, means server will record `loadphths`, but won't start children automatically.
+Server side's default mode is `quiet`, means server will record `loadphths`, but won't start children automatically.

 Each sub-processing is named with **filename** of yaml file.
 If have multi-loadpath, make sure **no yaml files have same name**.